 Need convincing?
 Studies show that family vacations can be good for your children’s emotional growth and even help them get better grades.
-Here are 18 trips to consider taking with your kids before they turn 18.
+Here are 18 trips family vacation ideas to explore the world with your kids before they turn 18.

 1. Sleep in a tipi or treehouse